Comparisons12 min read

 ✅ Pros ❌ Cons

-Round-Up automation is genuinely useful No tax-loss harvesting
+Round-Up automation actually works No tax-loss harvesting

-Custodial accounts (Acorns Early) No financial planning tools
+Custodial accounts (Acorns Early) No planning tools

 Solid ETF portfolio construction No 529 plans